 Business Plan Balance Sheet: Owner’s Equity

-Equity is the part of a business that the owner or owners actually own.
-Think of equity this way: Lots of people who say they own their homes really own just a piece of their homes, and banks or mortgage companies own the rest.
+Equity is the part of a small business that the owner or owners actually own.
+Think of equity this way for your business plan: Lots of people who say they own their homes really own just a piece of their homes, and banks or mortgage companies own the rest.
 The same is true for business owners and their businesses.

-What’s more, the equity in your business might be distributed among a number of owners in all sorts of ways with various strings attached defining when equity can be sold or how it can be used.
-You may be the one-and-only owner of your company, or your company may be a publicly traded corporation owned by tens of thousands of investors.
+What’s more, the equity in your business might be distributed among a number of owners in all sorts of ways with various strings attached, defining when equity can be sold or how it can be used.
+You may be the only owner of your company, or your company may be a publicly traded corporation owned by tens of thousands of investors.